Consciousness is an enigma.

 We have many tools within the Positive Psychology Toolkit© that uncover how the brain approaches everyday problems along with worksheets that can help clients reflect on their thinking while gaining clarity over key decisions.

 Why not try out a few of the following?

-- Non-judgmental Reflection is about stopping habitual, negative self-judgment and can move an individual toward self-acceptance, freeing them to adopt a more balanced way of thinking.
+- Neutralizing Judgmental Thoughts is about stopping habitual, negative self-judgment and can move an individual toward self-acceptance, freeing them to adopt a more balanced way of thinking.

 A Take-Home Message

 Understanding consciousness is possibly the most complicated problem humans have yet faced.
 It’s a bigger challenge than can be tackled by one person alone or even a single team of researchers.
 Rather, like the approach to mapping the human genome, it will require an army of scientists from a collection of disciplines working at the limits of their knowledge.

 Yet, the rewards are enormous.
 Understanding consciousness can help us understand what it is to be human and the feeling of life itself (Koch, 2020).
 To do this, science must find a testable theory of consciousness that is rational while reflecting and explaining the brain’s normal and abnormal functioning.

 We are likely to come to a deep understanding of the brain by considering its relation to its past and the environment in which it now exists.
 The consequences of this insight are vast.
 Such knowledge may strengthen and inform our relationship with the planet on which we live, the animals with which we share so much DNA, and our search for off-world life.